contactandyc/another-c-library/12_red_black_tree.md

 (B2)
 ```

-As stated before the else block is where the parent is the right child and the uncle is the left child.
+As stated before, the else block is where the parent is the right child, and the uncle is the left child.
 All of the logic is reversed (left is swapped for right).

 To recap